Mardin Province: Economy

-In Mardin agriculture is an important branch accounting for 70% of the provinces income.
+In Mardin agriculture is an important branch accounting for 70% of the province's income.
 Bulgur, lentils or wheat and other grains are produced.
 In the capital, there are many civil servants, mostly Turks.
 Close markets for foreign trade are Syria and Iraq.

 History

 The first known civilization were the Subarian-Hurrians who were then succeeded in 3000 BCE by the Hurrians.
-The Elamites gained control around 2230 BCE and were followed by the Babylonians, Hittites, Assyrians, Romans and Byzantines.
+The Akkadian Empire gained control around 2230 BCE and were followed by the Assyrians, Babylonians, Hittites, Assyrians again, Romans and Byzantines.

-The local Assyrians/Syriacs, while reduced due to the Assyrian genocide and Kurdish-Turkish conflict, hold on to two of the oldest monasteries in the world, Dayro d-Mor Hananyo (Turkish Deyrülzafaran, English Saffron Monastery) and Deyrulumur Monastery.
+The local Assyrians, while reduced due to the Assyrian genocide and Kurdish-Turkish conflict, hold on to two of the oldest monasteries in the world, Dayro d-Mor Hananyo (Turkish Deyrülzafaran, English Saffron Monastery) and Deyrulumur Monastery.
 The Christian community is concentrated on the Tur Abdin plateau and in the town of Midyat, with a smaller community (approximately 200) in the provincial capital.
-After the foundation of Turkey, the province has been a target of a Turkification policy, removing most traces of a non-turkish heritage.
+After the foundation of Turkey, the province has been a target of a Turkification policy, removing most traces of a non-Turkish heritage.